2985578957/flex_extract/For_developers/Sphinx/source/index.rst

 Welcome to ``flex_extract``'s user documentation!
 =================================================

-``Flex_extract`` is an open-source software to retrieve meteorological fields from the European Centre for Medium-Range Weather Forecasts (ECMWF) Mars archive to serve as input files for the FLEXTRA/FLEXPART Atmospheric Transport Modelling system.
+``Flex_extract`` is an open-source software to retrieve meteorological fields from the MARS archive of the European Centre for Medium-Range Weather Forecasts (ECMWF) to serve as input for the FLEXTRA/FLEXPART atmospheric transport modelling system.

 .. raw:: html